jwyang/jwyang.github.io/_pages/about.md

 * **Embodied AI**: Learning moving strategies for a simulated agent to perceive objects' semantic label, amodal location and mask in a 3D synthetic environment.

 I believe, by integrating fine-grained structural information, we can achieve better yet interpretable, grounded and robust multi-modality intelligent systems.
-Briefly, my reseraches contain:

-**

 Prior to joining Microsoft, I earned my Ph.D. in Computer Science from School of Interactive Computing at [Georgia Tech](https://www.gatech.edu).
 I was supervised by [Prof. Devi Parikh](https://cc.gatech.edu/~parikh/) and worked closely with [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/).
 My thesis topic is "Structured Visual Understanding, Generation and Reasoning".